How glass breaks -- Damage explains the difference between surface and fracture energies in amorphous silica: Methods

+In finite element formulations, damage is typically obtained by minimizing the total energy of the model with respect to the unknown degrees of freedom, namely the local damage variables.
+In the case of the phase-field approximation, the material properties---such as the critical fracture toughness ($g_c$) and the internal length scale---are assumed to be known.
+Given the crack-driving force, i.e., the undamaged strain energy density, the governing differential equation can be solved to obtain the local damage field.

+In this section, in contrast to the standard implementation, we determine the set of material parameters that best fits the damage field obtained using coarse-grained analysis by minimizing the difference between this field and that computed using a finite element phase-field model.

-\textit{Finite element scheme.}--- To show how the MD results can be fed into a continuum scale description, the damage field was then recalculated using a Finite Element Update (FEMU) scheme on 20 slices of the sample to capture the variation along the thickness.
+To show how the discrete results can be fed into a continuum scale description, the damage field was recalculated using a Finite Element Update (FEMU) \cite{Kavanagh1971} scheme on 20 slices of the sample to capture the variation along the thickness.
 During this process, the fracture toughness $g_c$ and a constant damage width $l_c$ were fitted to minimize the differences between the damage values obtained from coarse-grained molecular scale simulations and those calculated through a phase-field approach~\cite{Bourdin2000}.
 We assumed that the undamaged strain energy density $\psi_0$ is known at the atomic scale and minimized the internal energy of the system expressed as:

 where $\Gamma$ represents the crack surface.
 In the phase-field approach \cite{Pham2011}, it is approximated using a crack density function ($\gamma_\Gamma$):